 Rapidan Watershed Resiliency Plan

-For this reason, SoilKeepers, as an implementation arm of Rapidan Institute, has been working on the use of woody debris and woody debris structures in other areas of the Piedmont (below) in an effort to learn how to reconnect river/stream floodplain cost effectively.
+SoilKeepers, an implementation arm of Rapidan Institute, has been working on the use of woody debris and woody debris structures in other areas of the Piedmont (below) in an effort to learn how to reconnect river/stream floodplain cost effectively.

-In 2024 we hope to launch with Partners and interested landowners a high level concept plan to study if an how it might be possible to deploy biodiversity not only as a conservation but also an implementation strategy to improve water quality on Rapidan River tributaries.
+In late 2024 we hope to launch with Partners a Virginia statewide focus group to deliberate on if and how it might be possible to deploy beaver like structures along with beavers as a wildlife and riparian habitat conservation goal as well as an implementation strategy to improve water quality on Virginia rivers and streams.

 ABOUT THE RAPIDAN RIVER VALLEY